spookydoodle/monsters/README.md

 # Demo
-See [here](https://kxkaro.github.io/monsters/) to be amazed.
-Some things are working, some will drop a nice 404... github pages can't handle it all.
+See [here](https://monsters-282316.nw.r.appspot.com/home#gallery) to be amazed.
+Work in progress.

 And see [demo pics here](#demo-pics)